huggingface/blog/autoformer.md

 | `Exchange-Rate` 	 |       1.492       |  1.674  |
 |  `Electricity` 	  |        FOO        |   FOO   |

+The table above shows the results of the comparison between the Autoformer and DLinear models on the three datasets used in the paper.
+The results show that the Autoformer model outperforms the DLinear model on all three datasets.

 Next, we will present the new Autoformer model along with the DLinear model.
-We will showcase how to compare them on the traffic dataset from the table above.
+We will showcase how to compare them on the Traffic dataset from the table above, and provide explanations for the results we obtained.

 ## Autoformer - Under The Hood